kunzjacq/Additive_DFTs/README.md

   * `fft_test` which enables to test and benchmark the DFT algorithms discussed above.
 If `Boost::multiprecision` (https://www.boost.org/doc/libs/1_73_0/libs/multiprecision/doc/html/index.html) is detected, Cantor bases and DFT objects can be instantiated for all sizes for which large integers are available from this library.
 DFT algorithms are not tested (see above) and currently cannot work correctly in these fields;
   * `cantor_basis_test` which performs various consistency checks on cantor basis construction.

-The binary field used in tests and the size of the buffer used, which determine what tests can be run, can be adjusted at compile-time at the top of `fft_test.cpp`.
-Polynomial product always uses GF(2<sup>64</sup>).
+For target `fft_test`, the binary field and the size of a buffer used in tests determine which tests can be run.
+These parameters can be adjusted at compile-time at the top of `fft_test.cpp`.

+Target `product_test` requires a compiled version of gf2x for the target platform to be placed in `lib/` (for Linux) or `lib_mingw/` (for Windows).
+The finite field used is GF(2<sup>64</sup>).

 ## TODO
-  * check the availability of the instructions used (SSE2, PCLMULQDQ) at runtime, before attempting to use them.
+  * Check the availability of the instructions used (SSE2, PCLMULQDQ) at runtime, before attempting to use them.